Table of Contents:

 3- Provide copyright ownership proof

 The next step is to prove to TikTok that you or the person on whose behalf you are filing the copyright infringement form, owns the copyright of the content in question.
-Ideally, the copyright owner will be required to upload documents to show the proof of authority like a certificate license agreement.
+Ideally, the copyright owner will be required to upload documents to show proof of authority like a certificate license agreement.
 You can also submit screenshots of the original content.
 In case your counterfeit products are being sold on TikTok, you can share screenshots of the original product listings.

-If you are filling the form on behalf of the copyright owner, then you will also have to upload a copy of the power of attorney or just a signed statement from the copyright owner to establish your relationship with them.
+If you are filling out the form on behalf of the copyright owner, then you will also have to upload a copy of the power of attorney or just a signed statement from the copyright owner to establish your relationship with them.

-Add details about the copyright infringed content including the URL of the particular TikTok and the type of copyright work.
+Add details about the copyright infringing content including the URL of the particular TikTok and the type of copyright work.
 You can use the description box here to present your argument about how the content infringes on your copyright and why it needs to be taken down.

 5- Agree to the terms and submit the form